ArXiv: What Happens in a Measurement?

-Books: The Quantum Theory of Fields, Gravitation and Cosmology.
-The First Three Minutes
+Books: The Quantum Theory of Fields, Gravitation & Cosmology, The First Three Minutes,

 Research: String Theory and Quantum Field Theory: From the Planck Scale to the Hubble Scale

 Most recent email: 30 March 2020 at 4 PM

 Of course, you are one of the most cited scholars in our time so I recognize that my little references may just be a nuisance.
 I will be going deeper within your concept of a grand reductionism.
 From Planck Time to this moment, the Now, all ordered by base-2 exponentiation (assuming a doubling of the Plancksphere for each of the 202 notations so an infinitesimal aether becomes the underlayment of the universe) seems rather “grand” though totally idiosyncratic!
 But given these days and times of sheer idiocy, I ask, “Why not?”.